whicter/leetcode-java/bfs-and-dfs/bfs/word-ladder.md

 <br>As one shortest transformation is <span style="background-color:#ffe6e6"><font color=#cc0000 >"hit" -> "hot" -> "dot" -> "dog" -> "cog"</font></span>,
 return its length <span style="background-color:#ffe6e6"><font color=#cc0000 >5</font></span>.

-##### Note:
+**Note:**
->- Return 0 if there is no such transformation sequence.
+- Return 0 if there is no such transformation sequence.
->- All words have the same length.
+- All words have the same length.
->- All words contain only lowercase alphabetic characters.
+- All words contain only lowercase alphabetic characters.
->- You may assume no duplicates in the word list.
+- You may assume no duplicates in the word list.
->- You may assume beginWord and endWord are non-empty and are not the same.
+- You may assume beginWord and endWord are non-empty and are not the same.

 [原题链接](https://leetcode.com/problems/word-ladder/description/)